starwolves/space/README.md

 Pushed code, feedback, bug reports, suggestions and critique are very much appreciated.
 Github issues will be reviewed and considered.
 You can get in contact with the developers through [Discord](https://discord.gg/qcg4zPuHyU).
 Aditionally you can also get in contact on Discord by contacting STARWOLF#5816 .
+The idea is to financially reward people for contributions in the future, but it is too early for that now.
+Also looking for 3D artists and lore writers.

 ### Space Frontiers client
 You need to get the official closed source Space Frontiers client together with the standard client-side content folder to be able to connect to the server.